Particular/docs.particular.net/nservicebus/messaging/evolving-contracts.md

  * Update contract to the new version.
  * Update senders to use the new contract version.
 Ensure changes are visible for receivers, such as:
-	 * Decorate the existing property with `Obsolete` attribute with a `WARN`, when removing or renaming properties.
+	 * Decorate the existing property with `Obsolete` attribute with a warning when removing or renaming properties.
  * Update receivers to handle the new contract version.
 Make sure the new properties are handled correctly, e.g. instead of relying on .NET to set the default value for `int Age = 1`, it's better to use nullable types and represent missing values as `null`.
- * When all senders and receivers are updated and in-flight messages in the old format have been handled, obsolete the properties with `ERR` or simply remove it.
+ * When all senders and receivers are updated and in-flight messages in the old format have been handled, obsolete the properties and throw an error, or simply remove them.

 Another approach for handling breaking changes is to modify serialization formats.
 The step-by-step guidance is provided in the [Transition serialization formats](/samples/serializers/transitioning-formats/) formats.